stefaweb/Q17-Amplifier/README.md

 Q6 may need a zener to limit his Vgs due during a transitory turn on his Vgs may be higher, but for a soft turn on there are Q13&Q14.<br>
 Q13&Q14 obviously need Vgs limiters because at power on, while C13&C14 are charging, Vgs will be above 45V.
 For such reason there are zener D4&D5, limiting Vgs to a value that keep Q13&Q14 on safe side.<br>
 Q15&Q16&Q17&Q18 there are output transistors that may need protection zener.
 These are high transconductance mosfets that indeed will deliver very high transitory currents.
 Here the man advantage is that we are running these in class B with very low bias current.
 Turn on/off transitory is also softened by Q13&Q14 trough class A stage made with Q5&Q6.<br>
 On other hand, I prefer to run output stage without protection zener due any zener internal parasitic capacitance is modulated with voltage.
 Any reverse biased diode act like a varicap.
-This is translated in muddy highs.<br>
+This is translated in muddy highs.</i><br>
 <br>
 <br>
 Q: Why no output inductor ?<br>
-A: This is a highly debatable question.<br>
+A: <i>This is a highly debatable question.<br>
 Engineers , I’m an engineer too, like to “play safe”, but I’m a nerd audiophile.
 I like good sound and I thrust my ears even more than “playing safe”.<br>
 However, your speaker cables have already an important inductance and parasitic capacitance that must considered. <br>
 In some particular cases adding an output inductor may be needed, but these are in very very … few particular cases.<br>
-To be short, Q17 with no coil sound better.<br>
+To be short, Q17 with no coil sound better.</i><br>
 <br>
 <br>
 Q: Why you improved 405 and not 909 ?<br>
-A: QUAD405 was a revolutionary amplifier.
+A: <i>QUAD405 was a revolutionary amplifier.
 This not happen very often.
 It had his flaws, but these where merely due the parts available at the time.
 LM301 was one of the biggest issues.<br>
 Using my topology 909 can be also improved as well.
-Maybe, some day …<br>
+Maybe, some day …</i><br>
 <br>
 <br>
 Q: Why no embedded protection in your schematic ?<br>
-A: This again due sound quality.
+A: <i>This again due sound quality.
 There is always a trade between playing safe and having best sound.<br>
 I like to have best sound even I do not play safe and currently market offer a wide range of speaker protection modules.<br>
-Simplest protection would be to use a fast fuse (3A-5A) at amplifier output.<br>
+Simplest protection would be to use a fast fuse (3A-5A) at amplifier output.</i><br>
 <br>
 <br>
 Q: How much capacitance I may put in power supply ?<br>
-A: This is related to your power transformer.
+A: <i>This is related to your power transformer.
 A huge capacitance must be charged to be efficient.
-For a transformer with 3A in secondary, I would say 20mF per rail is enough.<br>
+For a transformer with 3A in secondary, I would say 20mF per rail is enough.</i><br>
 <br>
 <br>
 Q: It is Q17 quiet ?<br>
-A: Yes it is.
-No fass no buzz.<br>
+A: <i>Yes it is.
+No fass no buzz.</i><br>
 <br>
 <br>
 Q: Can Q17 drive ESL speakers ?<br>
-A: Yes, will drive ESL speakers very well.
-Thanks to high transconductance mosfet’s will offer excellent performance.<br>
+A: <i>Yes, will drive ESL speakers very well.
+Thanks to high transconductance mosfet’s will offer excellent performance.</i><br>
 <br>
 <br>
 Q: What make Q17 special ?<br>
-A: His topology, class B operation, PCB with embedded coil and innovative active power supply. <br>
+A: <i>His topology, class B operation, PCB with embedded coil and innovative active power supply. </i><br>
 <br>
 <br>
 Q: Is Q17 power eficient ?<br>
-A: Yes, it is.
-Thanks to class B operation and Saligny synchronous rectification, Q17 is a modern amplifier with low power consumption.<br>
+A: <i>Yes, it is.
+Thanks to class B operation and Saligny synchronous rectification, Q17 is a modern amplifier with low power consumption.</i><br>
 <br>
 <br>
 Q: Where you you place this amplifier in term of value ?<br>
-A: A well executed Q17 will be better or at least on pair with some 25.000$ amplifiers.<br>
+A: <i>A well executed Q17 will be better or at least on pair with some 25.000$ amplifiers.</i><br>
 <br>
 <br>
 Q: May I have an amplifier based on Q17 made by you ?<br>
-A:  Yes, you can. <a href="mailto:tiberiu_vicol@hotmail.com?Subject=Q17 amplifier offer">Mail me</a> and I’ll make a custom one just for you.<br>
+A: <i>Yes, you can. <a href="mailto:tiberiu_vicol@hotmail.com?Subject=Q17 amplifier offer">Mail me</a> and I’ll make a custom one just for you.</i><br>